10 Financial Support Tips for Newly Admitted Graduate Students

-There are numerous options and opportunities to fund your education here at UC Davis.
-Below is a series of finance tips from the Graduate Studies Student Financial Support team.
-These resources center on fellowship and funding opportunities, priorities for saving before your arrival, and terminology at UC Davis.
+There are numerous options and opportunities to fund your education here at UC Davis, and navigating the options can be tricky.
+The Financial Support Unit in Graduate Studies is here to provide resources to make sure you strive academically while fully understanding your financial support.
+The resources we provide below center on fellowship and funding opportunities, priorities for saving before your arrival, and terminology at UC Davis.

-A Fellowship, the equivalent of a ‘scholarship’ in the undergraduate world, is an award that is free money with few, if any, strings attached.
+- A Fellowship, the equivalent of a ‘scholarship’ in the undergraduate world, given in recognition of your academic achievement.
+You do not have to pay back this award as it is free money with few, if any, strings attached.

-If you have Tuition & Fee fellowship or qualifying academic appointment, it will automatically be applied to your account in the fall quarter.
-If you do not have a fellowship or academic appointment, then you are responsible for paying your own Tuition & Fees.
-Academic graduate students have until the 8th week of the quarter to pay their Tuition & Fees.
-The published payment due date for fall 2019 - 2020 Tuition & Fees is November 14, 2019.
-If your fall quarter account balance is not paid by the 8th week of the quarter (November 14th) you will be dropped from winter quarter classes, or if you haven’t registered, a hold will be placed on winter enrollment.
-You will also be charged a $110 late fee.
+A Tuition & Fee fellowships or Tuition & Fee remission (a benefit of being employed as a qualifying academic employee) is automatically applied to your account in the fall quarter.
+If you do not have a fellowship or academic appointment, then you are responsible for paying your Tuition & Fees.
+Academic graduate students have until the eighth week of the quarter to pay their Tuition & Fees.
+The published payment due date for fall 2019 - 2020 Tuition & Fees is November 14.

 Graduate Assistant Loan: Available to Teaching Assistants, Graduate Student Researchers, Associate Instructors, and Post-Graduate Researchers

 Financial Support Tip #3: SSN and Direct Deposit

 We strongly encourage students to sign up for Direct Deposit to expedite your future student refunds and employment salary payments.
 This minimizes problems such as misplaced, lost, or stolen paper checks.
 Direct Deposit allows students to have their funds transferred electronically into a bank account of their choosing.
 We recommend you enroll in both “Student Refunds” and “Employee Payroll" as soon as possible.